What is S.C.O.R.E. High School?

 - We also have The Missouri Option program.
 Classes are held 2 p.m. – 7 p.m., Monday – Wednesday for students seeking to graduate with their current graduation cohort class.

-SCORE staff is made up of: 1 full-time principal; 8 full-time teachers; 1 full- time administrative assistant; 1 part-time counselor, 1 part-time paraprofessional.
+SCORE staff is made up of: 1 full-time principal; 8 full-time teachers; 1 full- time administrative assistant; 1 Full-time counselor, 1 Full-time paraprofessional.

 Since its inception in 1998 S.C.O.R.E. has been in four (4) locations.
 Our current facility was completed in 2002, and includes, 6 classrooms; 1 computer/media lab; main office; principal’s office; counselor’s office; commons area; teacher workroom/classroom.